 According to myFICO.com, lenders often include details about special arrangements due to a natural disaster in the comments section when they send updates to credit reporting agencies.
 FICO doesn’t look at this as negative information when calculating a credit score.

-The best way to know how this situation affects credit is to know your credit.
+The best way to know how this situation affects your credit is to know your credit.
 It may be a good idea to get a copy of your credit report as soon as possible after a natural disaster.
 This way, you can see your overall credit profile at the time of the event, before any post-disaster reports have been made by creditors.

 Getting back on your feet in the wake of a natural disaster can be difficult, especially if you have bad credit.
 If you need a vehicle, bad credit doesn’t need to cause more complications.
 Auto Credit Express is here to help you get on the right path by connecting you with a local dealer.

-We work with an extensive network of special finance dealerships who have the lending resources available to work with people in challenging credit situations.
+We work with an extensive network of special finance dealerships that have the lending resources available to work with people in challenging credit situations.
 If you’re ready to take the first step toward your next vehicle, simply fill out our no-obligation online auto loan request form today!